Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/raster/raster_layer_file/README.md

 <h1>Raster Layer File</h1>

-<p>How to create and use a raster layer made from a local raster file.</p>
+<p>Demonstrates how to create and use a raster layer made from a local raster file.</p>

 <p><img src="RasterLayerFile.png"/></p>